 The right place at the right time for the right reasons.
 That was my idea from the beginning.
-I have built up credit.
+I built up credit.

 A mortgage is a home loan.
 The VA guaranteeing $36,000 means I can borrow up to $417,000.
 A realtor recommends a mortgage company.
-I deal with the loan officer.
+I deal with a loan officer.
 Fite Realty found the Kissell Company for me when I bought the house in Lebanon.
 I borrowed $29,000 over 30 years at 8.5% interest.
 There is no down payment with a VA loan.
-Current interest rate is 4.73% for a 30-year loan.
+Current interest rate is 3.375% for a 30-year loan.

 Submit a loan application.
 They want to charge for a credit report and a VA appraisal.
 The Nashville Credit Bureau provides the credit report.
 Earnest money goes into the deal.
 No funding fee for disabled veterans.